blackboxlogic/Cos470/README.md

 * 35% Use of an organized process
   * 5% Code is in GitHub
   * 5% Commits are well sized and commented
-  * 5% Assignements are separate branches or repos
+  * 5% Assignments are separate branches or repos
   * 5% Provide code review to classmates
   * 5% Respond to code review from classmates
-  * 5% Consistant code style
+  * 5% Consistent code style
   * 5% Organized code
-* Assignments sibmitted late may lose points
+* Assignments submitted late may lose points
 * Improvements (even late ones) may gain points

 #### Tests 40% of course